IP-CAM/Multivendor-Product-Manager-Opencart-1.5.6.x/README.md

 - added new Members Module to display a list of Members in multiple front-end module position and layout configurations
 - added new Enable/Disable buttons to Member Product Manager
 - minor misc improvements to code stucture of Member Product Manager
-- included "bonus" zip file of new multiple-file image upload support for Member Image Manager (NOT supported: code adpated from another developer, http://www.opencart.com/index.php?route=extension/extension/info&extension_id=8221, and modified for CPM; use at your own discretion)
 - fixed bug in copying over product downloads when Copy button on Member Product Manager is used to create a new product

 ### v2.3.1